Arcadia-Science/2025-g-p-atlas/README.md

 - RAM: 128 GB
 - GPU: NVIDIA GeForce RTX 3070

-Note: It is likely this will run efficiently with much less ram and fewer cores
+Note: It is likely this will run efficiently with less ram and fewer cores but a GPU is advised

 ## Contributing